Saying Thank you

 Visit your local nursery or yes, you can even order succulents online.
 Find the variety and pack size that fits your occasion.
 Below are a few of my favorite varieties from Amazon.
 Just click on the images to see more buying options.

-My Choice - Cal Farms Succulents
+Our Pick - Cal Farms Succulents

 The Cal Farms Succulents are my favorite succulents from Amazon.
 They are beautiful, well priced, and highly reviewed.
 After comparing the prices with my local nursery, these succulents were about half the price.
 Of course, prices do vary by area and your local nursery may not be as expensive as mine.
 Be sure to look through the photos in reviews for more inspiration.